rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Scan

-Start a scan on a site
+This action is used to start a scan on a site

 ##### Input